Umayyad architecture

-Umayyad architecture developed in the Umayyad Caliphate between 661 and 750, primarily in its heartlands of Syria and Palestine.
-It drew extensively on the architecture of older Middle Eastern and Mediterranean civilizations including the Sassanian Empire and Byzantine Empire, but introduced innovations in decoration and form.
+Umayyad architecture developed in the Umayyad Caliphate between 661 and 750, primarily in its heartlands in historical Syria.
+It drew extensively on the architecture of older Middle Eastern and Mediterranean civilizations including the Sassanian Empire and especially the Byzantine Empire, but introduced innovations in decoration and form.
 Under Umayyad patronage, Islamic architecture began to mature and acquire traditions of its own, such as the introduction of mihrabs to mosques, a trend towards aniconism in decoration, and a greater sense of scale and monumentality compared to previous Islamic buildings.
-The most important examples of Umayyad architecture are concentrated in the capital of Damascus and the Greater Syria region, including the Dome of the Rock, the Great Mosque of Damascus, and secular buildings such as the Mshatta Palace and Qusayr 'Amra.
+The most important examples of Umayyad architecture are concentrated in the capital of Damascus and the Greater Syria region, including the Dome of the Rock, the Great Mosque of Damascus, and secular buildings such as the Al-Mushatta Palace, Qusayr 'Amra and the ruins of Anjar.

 Historical background

 The Umayyad Caliphate was established in 661 after Ali, the son-in-law of Muhammad, was murdered in Kufa.
 Muawiyah I, governor of Syria, became the first Umayyad caliph.
 The Umayyads made Damascus their capital.
 Under the Umayyads the Arab empire continued to expand, eventually extending to Central Asia and the borders of India in the east, Yemen in the south, the Atlantic coast of what is now Morocco and the Iberian Peninsula in the west.
 The Umayyads built new cities, often unfortified military camps that provided bases for further conquests.
 Wasit in present-day Iraq was the most important of these, and included a square Friday mosque with a hypostyle roof.

 The empire was tolerant of existing customs in the conquered lands, creating resentment among those looking for a more theocratic state.
 In 747, a revolution began in Khorasan, in the east.
 By 750 the Umayyads had been overthrown by the Abbasids, who moved the capital to Mesopotamia.
 A branch of the Umayyad dynasty continued to rule in Iberia until 1051.

+During the 10 years of Al-Walid I rule (r.
+705–715), a great number of institutions have been built or expanded, including the expansions of Prophet's Mosque in Medina, which saw the introduction of the first mihrab, and the building of the Great Mosque of Damascus (the oldest mosque still in use in its original form).
+These mosques became large enough to serve as congregational mosques for Friday prayers.
+He also renovated the Great Mosque of Sanaa, most likely built the settlement of Anjar, and completed the construction of Al-Aqsa Mosque (Qibli Mosque) that had been started by his predecessor and father Abd al-Malik ibn Marwan (r.
+685–705) who also built the Dome of Rock (both part of Al-Aqsa compound), The two caliphs are also credited with renovating the Masjid al-Haram in Mecca.
+The original Great Mosque of Aleppo was completed by his successor and brother Sulayman (r.
+715–717).